ashwinchidambaram/DataEngineering/2 - Cloud Data Warehouse/Data Warehouse Project/README.md

 # **Project Discussion**
-### 1. Purpose of Database within context Sparkify, and their Analytical Goals:
+### 1. Purpose of Database within Context of Sparkify, and their Analytical Goals:

-1. Discuss the purpose of this database in context of the startup, Sparkify, and their analytical goals.
+The fictional music streaming platform Sparkify is constantly collecting large quantities of data from their users however have no analytical capabilities since the data is simply stored off in JSON files that can not be easily accessed or queried.
+By creating this database, it allows Sparkify to have easy access to all their data and will allow them to use it for any of their business needs.

+As per the client's request we are using AWS to store their raw data in S3 buckets and warehouse it in Redshift.
+This ensures data availability across most geographic regions and none of the expensive costs associated with upkeep of local, on-premise servers.

+Their analytic goals are not defined, but using the tables created, they will be easily query the data required to answer any of their business needs.

 ### 2. Justification of Database Schema Design and ETL Pipeline:
 2. State and justify your database schema design and ETL pipeline.

 ### 3. Example Queries and Results:
 3. Provide example queries and results for song play analysis.